 Some TNF blockers are administered intravenously at infusion centers or are injected at the dermatologist’s office.
 Most patients on Humira can inject the drug at home, though some people will need to visit their doctor’s office for injections.

-A patient may self-inject Humira or a caregiver may inject the drug using the Humira Pen or prefilled syringe.
-The Humira Pen is designed so the patient does not see the needle.
+A patient may self-inject the medication or a caregiver may inject the drug using the Humira Pen or prefilled syringe.
+The pen is designed so the patient does not see the needle.

-Humira must be stored in a refrigerator but may be brought to room temperature for about 15 to 30 minutes before it’s injecting into the abdomen or front thigh.
-Aside from the needle prick, patients have reported feeling “a sting” from the Humira itself.
+The medication must be stored in a refrigerator but may be brought to room temperature for about 15 minutes to 30 minutes before it is injected into the abdomen or front thigh.
+Aside from the needle prick, patients have reported feeling “a sting” after the injection caused by the medicine itself.

-It’s important to rotate injection sites to reduce sensitivity and avoid increasingly panful injections.
-Patients and caregivers should not inject Humira into areas where the skin is tender, bruised, red or hard.
+It’s important to rotate injection sites to reduce sensitivity and avoid increasingly painful injections.
+Patients and caregivers should not inject the medication into areas where the skin is tender, bruised, red or hard.

-Humira suppresses the immune system, so it can put users at a greater risk of serious or even deadly infections and illnesses.
+Because the medication suppresses the immune system, it can put users at a greater risk of serious or even deadly infections and illnesses.
 These include tuberculosis (TB) and invasive fungal infections, and cancers of the immune system known as lymphomas.

-The FDA requires Humira’s label carry a black box warning — the agencies toughest warning — for serious infections leading to hospitalization or death, including TB, bacterial sepsis, invasive fungal infections and infections due to opportunistic pathogens.
+The FDA requires the drug’s label carry a black box warning for serious infections leading to hospitalization or death, including TB, bacterial sepsis, invasive fungal infections and infections due to opportunistic pathogens.
 The boxed warning also includes cancer, notably lymphoma and hepatosplenic T-cell lymphoma.